123hpc0msetup-123/123hpc0msetup-123.github.io/index.rst

 **************************************

-Below mentioned points should be kept in mind to start with **123.hp.com/setup** 1.Printer should be ON
+Below mentioned points should be kept in mind to start with **123.hp.com/setup**
+1. Printer should be ON
-2.Printer should have good internet connection .
+2. Printer should have good internet connection .
 3. If WIfi connection is given then it must be carried with correct details.
-4.Updated operating system should be maintained .
+4. Updated operating system should be maintained .

 ************************************